 The 3 Day Diet limits the number of calorie intake to only 1,000 to 1,200 per day.
 Snacks between meals are not allowed.
 The largest meal is at dinnertime.
 Breakfast, for instance, often consists only of crackers and cheese, toast and tuna for lunch and vanilla ice cream and cabbage for dinner.
 Taking coffee and tea are also encouraged to enhance a person’s metabolism.

-Chances of Long-Term Success
+Chances of Long-Term Success (1 out of 5)

 The American Heart Association 3 Day Diet does not appear to be beneficial to the heart at all or to the body in general.
 This ‘fad diet’ or ‘crash diet’ is mainly intended to lose weight quickly which could have health repercussions.
 This could be effective though for short-term weight loss plans.
 Using this within three-days could help.
 But if one intends to attain a long-term weight loss, other healthier diet options should be considered.